FDUXilly/TCMID-face-image-dataset/README.md

 # How to get the Password
 This database is publicly available.
 It is free for professors and researcher scientists affiliated to a University.
 Permission to use but not reproduce or distribute our database is granted to all researchers given that the following steps are properly followed: Send an e-mail to Xinlei Li (18110860019@fudan.edu.cn) or Fufeng Li (li_fufeng@aliyun.com) before downloading the database.
 You will need a password to access the files of this database.
 Your Email MUST be set from a valid University account and MUST include the following text:

-1. Subject: (DOL) Application to download the DOL Dataset
+1. Subject: Application to download the TCMID Dataset
 2. Name: <your first and last name>
 3. Affiliation: <University where you work>
 4. Department: <your department>